matrix-org/matrix-react-sdk/README.md

     https://github.com/matrix-org/matrix-react-sdk/tree/master/res/themes

 React components in matrix-react-sdk come in two different flavours:
 'structures' and 'views'.
-Structures are stateful components which handle the more complicated business logic of the app, delegating their actual presentation rendering to stateless 'view' components.
+Structures are stateful components that handle the more complicated business logic of the app, delegating their actual presentation rendering to stateless 'view' components.
 For instance, the RoomView component that orchestrates the act of visualising the contents of a given Matrix chat